NxPKG/khulnasoft-docs/content/security-center/security-insights/_index.md

 # Security Insights

-Security Insights provides you with a list of insights, covering different areas of your Cloudflare environment such as:
+Security Insights provides you with a list of insights, covering different areas of your Khulnasoft environment such as:

-*   Cloudflare account settings
+*   Khulnasoft account settings
 *   DNS record configuration
 *   SSL/TLS certificates configuration
-*   Cloudflare Access configuration
+*   Khulnasoft Access configuration
-*   Cloudflare WAF configuration
+*   Khulnasoft WAF configuration

 For more information on available operations for Security Insights, refer to [Review Security Insights](/security-center/security-insights/review-insights/).